Top 15 Popular Specflow Interview Questions

 Answer: All these three terms i.e. BDD, TDD, and ATDD are somewhat related to Test Driven Development in general but they are indeed different in a lot of ways

 3. ATDD: The focus of Acceptance Test-Driven Development is more from User’s acceptance perspective.
-These tests also define customer behavior but from integration or final product standpoint where a customer’s final Use case is converted into a test scenario and all the development work is focused to meet these requirements.
+These tests also define customer behavior but from an integration or final product standpoint where a customer’s final Use case is converted into a test scenario and all the development work is focused on meeting these requirements.

 Q #3) What is contained in the auto-generated file for the Specflow feature?